 5.1.2 Division of jurisdiction

-With regard to the division of competence between the federal authorities and the Länder, the Federal Constitution stipulates that "except as otherwise provided or permitted by this Constitution, the exercise of state powers and the discharge of state functions is a matter for the Länder" (Article 30).
+With regard to the division of competence between the federal authorities (Bund) and the federal states (Länder), the Federal Constitution stipulates that "except as otherwise provided or permitted by this Constitution, the exercise of state powers and the discharge of state functions is a matter for the federal states (Länder)" (Article 30).
 Legislative and executive powers must therefore be expressly conferred on federal authorities by individual provisions in the Federal Constitution, which has resulted in some responsibilities of relevance for cultural policy.
 One example is cultural relations with third countries.

-Other public responsibilities in the cultural sphere are usually regulated by the Länder.
-However, the Länder transferred the majority of responsibility for cultural affairs to the local level (cities, towns and counties), as can be read explicitly in some of their respective Constitutions and municipal codes.
+Other public responsibilities in the cultural sphere are usually regulated by the federal states (Länder).
+However, the federal states (Länder) transferred the majority of responsibility for cultural affairs to the local level (cities, towns and counties), as can be read explicitly in some of their respective Constitutions and municipal codes.

 Competence of the municipalities in the cultural field is, on the one hand, enshrined in Article 28.II of the Federal Constitution as well as in various Land constitutions and county and municipal codes.